pippinbarr/cart253/guides/style-guide.md

 ## Version Control

-Part of your programming style for this class will be based on your approach to version control.
+A different kind of style concerns your approach to version control.
 This essentially boils down to:

 - Commit (and push) regularly
 - Commit any time you do a significant and/or distinct block of work (ideally that runs)